TheLoGgI/ionic-maps-markers-list/readme.md

 > A simple travel planning app, set markers of locations you want to visit.
 Add them to your list with dates, location and address.
 Remove them, update them and share them.
 Take pictures on your trip and post them for your location

 In previous projects, I worked with Google Maps to make directions for a Mail Route (Find code on Github).
 Wanting to do more with Google Maps and have to make a CRUD application.
 The Travel Planning App seems to be a nice fit for that.

 Previous names for the app was

-Locations associated with your friends
+- Locations associated with your friends
-Treasure hunting game
+- Treasure hunting game
-Super Creepy Address Book
+- Super Creepy Address Book

 I have not been focusing on the design.
 So most of the components are Ionic with their default behavior.
 But before starting the process I did sketch out ideas about the app.

 I knew I had to have a tab with the map, making the map part of another tab, would be too small and inconvenient.
-The purpose of the app is also to set markers, making a hole tab with its game most sense.
+The main feature of the app is to set markers on the map, so making it the main feature and giving it space made the most sence.

 Starting out as something else I had to have a list of my markers.
 For managing and showing results.
 [Xd Wireframe](https://xd.adobe.com/view/d66b11ca-a67b-48e6-aa09-38fe9b00422b-8338/)